 Is Cocaine Detox Dangerous?

 The detox period is not meant to be dangerous, but it could be the worse thing you’ve ever tried if you go through it on your own.
-This is the reason you need to be monitored at all times because as much as cocaine abuse is no joke, withdrawal can be even worse.
-Most, if not every medical professional will recommend you find one of the numerous treatment centers to wait out the storm.
+This is why you need to be monitored at all times because as much as cocaine abuse is no joke, withdrawal can be even worse.
+Most, if not every medical professional, will recommend you find one of the numerous treatment centres to wait out the storm.

-The good news is that most of the treatment centers we work with ensure that cocaine users are monitored round the clock during the detox process.
-Even better is the fact that there will be prescription medication made available to ensure that you get through the cocaine detox process without losing your mind.
+The good news is that most of the treatment centres we work with ensuring that cocaine users are monitored round the clock during the detox process.
+Even better is that there will be prescription medication made available to ensure that you get through the cocaine detox process without losing your mind.

 How Long Does the Detox Process Last?

-At this point, you will receive personal counseling which will further help you get the right mindset to reduce the tendency of a relapse.
-Once the detox process is done and dusted, it’ll be regular therapy sessions as well as counseling which will further help to reinforce your reserves.
+At this point, you will receive personal counselling, which will further help you get the right mindset to reduce the tendency of a relapse.
+Once the detox process is done and dusted, it’ll be regular therapy sessions and counselling, which will further help reinforce your reserves.

 Life After Cocaine Detox

-Unfortunately, detox is only one step on the road to recovery, as there are other measures to take afterward to ensure that you remain on the straight and narrow.
-In partnership with a number of CQC approved facilities, there’s an array of rehabilitation programs that will make life after a detox a tad bit easier.
+Unfortunately, detox is only one step on the road to recovery, as there are other measures to take afterwards to ensure that you remain on the straight and narrow.
+In partnership with many CQC approved facilities, there’s an array of rehabilitation programs that will make life after a detox a tad bit easier.

 If you’re still unsure if seeking help is your best bet, the range of health problems that occur with such an addiction should be the main reason to seek the help you need.
-According to the National Institute On Drug Abuse, short term effects such as insomnia, psychosis, and heart problems are a few them.
-In the long run, there’s also nasal damage, lung damage, infection of bowel tissues among others.
+According to the National Institute On Drug Abuse, short term effects such as insomnia, psychosis, and heart problems are a few of them.
+There’s also nasal damage, lung damage, infection of bowel tissues, and others in the long run.